-Celeriac, Spinach & Blue Cheese Soup is gloriously colourful, creamy and rich.
+Celeriac and Blue Cheese Soup with Spinach is gloriously colourful, creamy and rich.
 Garnish with your favoured topping and serve it up for lunch, supper or as an elegant appetiser.

 I used to buy a lot of soup.
 As in several pots every week.
 Then my conscience got the better of me and I couldn’t bear the thought of adding all those avoidable plastic containers to my already too large recycling pile.
 I knew I had the time to make my own.
 So I stopped buying and resolved to make my own soup a little more often.

-Although this Celeriac, Spinach and Blue Cheese Soup is packed with vegetables, it has been blended with some strong & creamy Stilton cheese and a drizzle of cream.
+Although this celeriac soup is packed with vegetables, it has been blended with some strong & creamy Blue Stilton cheese and a drizzle of cream.
 It’s very smooth & full of flavour.
-It’s also perfect for topping with a few exciting extras:

 - Crumbled Blue Cheese